 Such sweet blue is curled around the sun but inside the bus, it is so hot, clammy, and noisy, and I wonder a lot why all the other people in the bus had so much to talk to each other about when Charlotte and I didn’t have anything to say to the other.

 This was a fitting example of the tone of our relationship for three years.

 Very little to talk to each other about and we have always been two desolate islands standing against each other, lost and abandoned.
 The problems we needed to fix ran deeper, leagues and leagues into the ocean of our relationship.
 Charlotte was very physically attractive in a fragile way.
 I was animated with her but never flirtatious around her.

-I have always been flirty with other girls but this lack and the dilemma was also a problem
+I have always been flirty with other girls, but this lack and the dilemma were also a problem

-When we arrived at the Charge-office bus stop we were in the middle of the bus so we had to follow the line of those disembarking and the queue ahead and after us was ten minutes deep.
-When we have disembarked the conductor still didn’t have my change money so we waited for him as he finished checking the other half of the queue of those disembarking.
+When we arrived at the Charge-office bus stop, we were in the middle of the bus so we had to follow the line of those disembarking, and the queue ahead and after us was ten minutes deep.
+When we disembarked, the conductor still didn’t have my change money, so we waited for him as he finished checking the other half of the queue of those disembarking.

 I let her go and she seems like a wind, walks like it, seems to come from it.
 I also realise that there are some winds we would never really understand even though we face them every day and that the slowness of the conductor in giving me my change money has now acted as the dominator of our destiny.

 When the conductor returns back with my change money about two minutes later I am happy I might run and catch up with her before she has reached her father, but the conductor starts rolling through the possibilities of numbers slowly trying to figure out how much he owes me.
 At one moment I am almost leaving everything in my anger with this conductor but some voice deep inside me tells me that I have already lost her and that our relationship has become simply confusing, not confusing, and worthwhile.